pcawte/AgDev/README.md

 ### C runtime - crt0.src

-This has been re-written based on a combination of code from the original [Agon projects]([GitHub - breakintoprogram/agon-projects: Official AGON QUARK Firmware: Projects](https://github.com/breakintoprogram/agon-projects)) which used the Zilog toolchain, and the CE Toolkit version.
+This has been re-written based on a combination of code from the reverse engineered CE Toolchain version and some of the original [Agon projects]([GitHub - breakintoprogram/agon-projects: Official AGON QUARK Firmware: Projects](https://github.com/breakintoprogram/agon-projects)) which used the Zilog toolchain, some of the optimisations used in the CE Toolchain have been removed for clarity.
 Note that the Zilog assembler, fasmg assembler used by CE toolkit and ez80asm used by many in the Agon community all have different formats and different waves of organising program sections, etc. Part of the challenge of this proof of concept has been in understanding the fasmg assembler.

 ### Memory layout